Quadratrix of Hippias: History

 The quadratrix of Hippias is one of several curves used in Greek mathematics for squaring the circle, the most well-known for this purpose.
 Another is the Archimedean spiral, used to square the circle by Archimedes.

 It is mentioned in the works of Proclus (412–485), Pappus of Alexandria (3rd and 4th centuries) and Iamblichus (c.
-240 – c.
-325).
-Proclus names Hippias as the inventor of a curve called a quadratrix and describes somewhere else how Hippias has applied the curve on the trisection problem.
+240).
+Proclus names Hippias as the inventor of a curve called a quadratrix.
 Pappus only mentions how a curve named a quadratrix was used by Dinostratus, Nicomedes and others to square the circle.
 He relays the objections of Sporus of Nicaea to this construction, but neither mentions Hippias nor attributes the invention of the quadratrix to a particular person.
 Iamblichus just writes in a single line, that a curve called a quadratrix was used by Nicomedes to square the circle.

 From Proclus' name for the curve, it is conceivable that Hippias himself used it for squaring the circle or some other curvilinear figure.
 However, most historians of mathematics assume that Hippias invented the curve, but used it only for the trisection of angles.
 According to this theory, its use for squaring the circle only occurred decades later and was due to mathematicians like Dinostratus and Nicomedes.
 This interpretation of the historical sources goes back to the German mathematician and historian Moritz Cantor.

 Rüdiger Thiele claims that François Viète used the trisectrix to derive Viète's formula, an infinite product of nested radicals published by Viète in 1593 that converges to $2/\pi$.
 However, other sources instead view Viète's formula as an elaboration of a method of nested polygons used by Archimedes to approximate $\pi$.
 In his 1637 book La Géométrie, René Descartes classified curves either as "geometric", admitting a precise geometric construction, or if not as "mechanical"; he gave the quadratrix as an example of a mechanical curve.
 In modern terminology, roughly the same distinction may be expressed by saying that it is a transcendental curve rather than an algebraic curve.
 Isaac Newton used trigonometric series to determine the area enclosed by the quadratrix.